Jflores427/Devs-United/README.md

 Submitted by: **Josue Flores**

-This web app: **Devs United is a full-stack team-building web application that allows users to create five types of developers (Front-End, Back-End, Full-Stack, Quality Assurance, and Dev Ops) and observe the current members of their team! **
+This web app: **Devs United is a full-stack team-building web application that allows users to create five types of developers (Front-End, Back-End, Full-Stack, Quality Assurance, and Dev Ops) and observe the current members of their team!**

-Time spent: **14** hours spent in total
+Time spent: **15** hours spent in total

 ## Required Features